-It took fifteen years to plan this quintessential Disneyland ride, which features a cast of busy ghosts in residence in a haunted "retirement home."
+It may seem like the Haunted Mansion has been at Disneyland forever — and it has been around for more than 50 years.
+But before that, it took fifteen years to plan this quintessential Disneyland ride, which features a cast of busy ghosts in residence in a haunted "retirement home."

-Disney Haunted Mansion gets gussied up for the holidays every year, its decor inspired by Tim Burton's "The Nightmare Before Christmas."
-To get all this done, it closes in late September and again after January 1 so it can go back to normal.
+Disney Haunted Mansion gets gussied up for Halloween and Christmas every year, and what better way to do that than to turn to Tim Burton's "The Nightmare Before Christmas" for inspiration.
+The decorations are so extensive that it closes in late September and again after January 1, so it can go back to normal.

 What You Need to Know About the Haunted Mansion